eightyfour/canny/README.md

 };
 ```

-Than we could have the following HTML content.
+Then we could have the following HTML content.
 Instead of canny we named it 'myModule'.

 ```html
 <div myModule-mod="fooMod" myModule-var="myAttributes"></div>